BestTimesToVisit.com Logo

 Whistler Shuttle Services

-Cost:$60 - $100 CAD one-way per person, depending on the service and booking time.
+Cost:$60 - $100 CAD per person one-way, depending on the company and booking time.

-Renting a car or driving your own vehicle offers the most flexibility for exploring Whistler and the surrounding Sea-to-Sky Highway.
-The drive itself is incredibly scenic, with pull-offs for photos.
+Renting a car offers the most flexibility for exploring Whistler and the surrounding Sea-to-Sky corridor at your own pace.
+The drive itself is incredibly scenic, especially the Sea-to-Sky Highway.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.